Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Methods

-Otherwise, the inversion step size $\Delta$ is incrementally increased (e.g., from 1 to $d_{\max}$), allowing progressively deeper noise perturbations in search of a better path.
-This constitutes a greedy yet adaptive hill-climbing procedure: exploration continues until an improved candidate is found or the maximum depth $d_{\max}$ is reached.
-If no improvement beyond the threshold is detected, the best candidate from the search is retained, ensuring stability without regress and often yielding results comparable to or slightly better than the default forward step.
+Otherwise, the inversion step size $\Delta$ is incrementally increased (\eg, from 1 to $d_{\max}$), enabling progressively stronger perturbations to search for better trajectories.
+This defines a greedy yet adaptive hill-climbing strategy: the search proceeds until a satisfactory candidate is found or the maximum inversion depth is reached.
+If no improvement beyond the threshold is identified, the best candidate observed during the search is retained, promoting stability while often yielding results comparable to or better than the default forward step.

-By default, the search depth is unbounded, and the total candidate budget $N$ per inversion step guarantees termination.
-In practice, we adopt a batched search strategy: rewards are computed for the first $N_b$ candidates before deciding whether to accept a candidate or continue the search, up to the full budget $N$.
-This allows for efficient evaluation while increasing the likelihood of discovering non-trivial improvements, especially when $N_b$ is large.
+The inversion depth can be unbounded with $d_{max} = \infty$, and the candidate budget $N$ per step guarantees termination.
+The candidate evaluation process is inherently parallelizable since each candidate trajectory is conditionally independent until selection, thus can be efficiently distributed across computational resources, supporting scalable inference with minimal overhead.

-The threshold $\delta$ regulates the minimal reward improvement required to accept a candidate.
-When $\delta > 0$, trivial improvements are filtered out, enabling robust selection even with smaller $N_b$.
-In contrast, $\delta \le 0$ allows non-strict updates, including candidates with marginal or even lower rewards.
-In these cases, a small $N_b$ increases the risk of selecting suboptimal candidates that marginally satisfy the reward criterion but produce degraded outputs, such as noise artifacts.
-A larger $N_b$ mitigates this risk by enabling more reliable selection among alternatives.
+Empirically, at early timesteps (\eg, $t = 600/1000$), the DDIM update already assigns substantial weight (above 0.02) to the clean estimate $\hat{x}_0^{\,{t-1}}$ via \Cref{eq:ddim-step}, meaning $x_{t-1}$ is strongly influenced by $\hat{x}_0^{\,{t-1}}$.
+As a result, much of the image’s low-frequency structure is established early, making later corrections less effective.
+Therefore, \abb{} restricts exploration to the first $\lambda$ steps from the start of sampling (the high-noise regime, $t \in \{T, \dots, T-\lambda+1\}$), where trajectory perturbations can still meaningfully influence global structure.